NiRongFei/gitbook-demo/README.md

 # gitbook-demo
-A gitbook demo deployed on github.
+A gitbook demo deployed on github pages.